-C. Latest date by which SAT or ACT scores must be received for fall-term admission January 15
+E. Latest date by which SAT or ACT scores must be received for fall-term admission.
+01/15 Latest date by which SAT Subject Test scores must be received for fall-term admission. n/a

-Latest date by which SAT Subect Test scores must be received for fall-term admission N/A
+F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests not required of some students):

-- D. If necessary, use this space to clarify your test policies (e.g., if tests recommended for some students, or if tests not required of some students): - D. Will accept up through Nov. test scores for applicants of Oct.
-31st President's Scholarship deadline.
-Up through December test scores accepted for regular Fall Term admissions.
+F. Will accept up through Nov. test scores for competition in the President's Scholarship Program; will accept scores through the December test dates for admission consideration.